Children's Hospital is part of the UPMC family.

 Download our mobile app today - it's free!

 An interview with Pediatric Sleep Medicine specialist Sangeeta Chakravorty, MD, Dip.
-ABSM, of the Pediatric Sleep Program at Children’s Hospital of Pittsburgh of UPMC.
+ABSM, of the Pediatric Sleep Program at UPMC Children’s Hospital of Pittsburgh.

 Dr. Vellody: Welcome back everyone to the Down Syndrome Center of Western Pennsylvania podcast.
 I am your host, Dr. Kishore Vellody.
 Today, we are joined by Dr. Sangeeta Chakravorty who is our Pediatric Sleep Medicine specialist at the Children’s Hospital of Pittsburgh.
 Dr. Chakravorty, it’s great to have you join us today.
 Could we start off with hearing a little bit about your training background?